-PAGES scope of interest includes the physical climate system, biogeochemical cycles, ecosystem processes, biodiversity, and human dimensions, on different time scales - Pleistocene, Holocene, last millennium and the recent past.
+PAGES' scope of interest includes the physical climate system, biogeochemical cycles, ecosystem processes, biodiversity, and human dimensions, on all timescales within paleoscience, including the deep past.

 Subscribe to the mailing list of any of our working groups to get updates on the group's activities.
 The mailing list links are on their webpages.

-Read the My PAGES webpage for other opportunities to get involved.
+Read the Be involved webpage for other opportunities to be active in the PAGES community.